huggingface/blog/rl-benchmark.md

 <img src="assets/101_rl-benchmark/throughput_dmlab.png" alt="Throughput measurements for DmLab"/>

 Other than that, notice that we don’t plot the performances of rlpyt with Deepmind Lab, even though it has LSTM support and should supposedly work.
-Due the lack of documentation and a couple of bugs we encounter, we were not able to get this environment to work properly.
+Due to the lack of documentation and a couple of bugs we encountered, we were not able to get this environment to work properly.

 Here again, we have the same behaviour in Rllib after 8 workers, but now, as we have shown in the previous section, we know why.

 ### Performance

 It was difficult to get good performance with our libraries on this environment.
-In the limited time we had allocated our-self we only managed to successfully train a policy on the task [explore_obstructed_goals_small](https://github.com/deepmind/lab/tree/master/game_scripts/levels/contributed/dmlab30#object-locations-small) in Deepmind Lab when using the Sample-Factory library.
-Training with PPO on Rllib might have succeeded in the end but was unfortunately too slow for our time buget.
+In the limited time we had allocated our-selves, we only managed to successfully train a policy on the task [explore_obstructed_goals_small](https://github.com/deepmind/lab/tree/master/game_scripts/levels/contributed/dmlab30#object-locations-small) in Deepmind Lab when using the Sample-Factory library.
+Training with PPO on Rllib might have succeeded in the end but was unfortunately too slow for our time budget.
 We ended not running training with APPO since our goal was to compare with the original PPO from Rllib.

 Hyper-parameters can be found in the end of the post.

 # Discussion

 We’ve conducted multiple experiments to identify the main benefits and issues of each of the libraries we decided to study.
-In terms of throughput, **sample-factory** performed the best: in some cases it started slower when using less workers but usually scaled well when increasing the number of workers and surpassed other frameworks at larger setups.
+In terms of throughput, **sample-factory** performed the best: in some cases it started slower when using fewer workers but usually scaled well when increasing the number of workers and surpassed other frameworks at larger setups.
 When focusing on performance, **Rlpyt** converged to an optimal policy faster in terms of time steps than other frameworks on the MiniGrid environment despite being somehow more cumbersome to use.

-When looking for a framework for the standpoint of someone starting in RL, **Stable-Baselines-3** seems the way to go, due to its strong support, many algorithms, it being reasonably fast even with its constraint on running all parallel environments in a single thread.
+When looking for a framework for the standpoint of someone starting in RL, **Stable-Baselines-3** seems the way to go, due to its strong support, many algorithms, it being reasonably fast even with its constraint of running a single environment per process.
 The main issue for us was that it didn’t provide support for recurrent policies at the time of the study which was our focus.

-*However it’s important to note that the time we gave ourself to investigate all this frameworks and also the compute time we allocated ourself were both limited so we had to stop early in our investigation of the two other promising frameworks, **Rllib** and **Tianshou** because we were not able to get high enough metrics for the environments and algorithm we were focused on during the compute time we had allocated ourself for each library.
-As such this investigation is rather a study of “out-of-the-box” performances and user-experience rather and a complete and in-details investigation of them*.
+*However, it’s important to note that the time we gave ourselves to investigate all these frameworks and also the compute time we allocated ourselves were both limited, so we had to stop early in our investigation of the two other promising frameworks, **Rllib** and **Tianshou** because we were not able to get high enough metrics for the environments and algorithm we were focused on during the compute time we had allocated ourselves for each library.
+As such, this investigation is rather a study of “out-of-the-box” performances and user-experience rather and a complete and in-details investigation of them*.

-From this discussion, we conclude that all these frameworks have interesting features that could be used, however, given the constraint to choose a single one that implements PPO / APPO with recurrent policy, and for an usage on an environment that demands a high throughput, such as Deepmind Lab, **Sample-Factory** seemed like the way to go for our research project (more on it soon 🤩).
+From this discussion, we conclude that all these frameworks have interesting features that could be used, however, given the constraint to choose a single one that implements PPO / APPO with recurrent policy, and for an usage on an environment that demands a high throughput, such as Deepmind Lab, **Sample-Factory** seemed like the way to go after our study (more on it soon 🤩).

 **Other relevant libraries / implementations (non-exhaustive)**: